-This post includes a brief plot summary, an explanation about the ending of the film Breakfast at Tiffany’s (1961) and a character analysis of Holly Golightly.
+This post includes a brief plot summary and an explanation about the ending of the film Breakfast at Tiffany’s (1961).
 Beware of spoilers.

 Directed by Blake Edwards, the 1961 comedy-drama is based on a 1958 novella of the same name written by Truman Capote.
 The film stars Audrey Hepburn as Holly Golightly and George Peppard as Paul Varjak.
 Today’s post is solely based on the film, not the novella.